 In the opening credits when Nick Andopolis has his school picture taken, he is wearing a black blazer over a T-shirt.
 When the black and white yearbook pictures are shown at the end of the opening credits, the blazer has disappeared and he is wearing only a long-sleeved shirt.
 See more »

-In the first episode, when we first meet the freaks, the background music playing is the song "You Really Got Me", instead of "Runnin' With the Devil".
+In the first episode, when we first meet the freaks, the music is the aired version's "Runnin' With the Devil".

-In the episode "Noshing and Moshing", the song that plays during the final montage is "Only Love Will Break Your Heart" instead of "You're Nobody 'Til Somebody Loves You".
+In the episode "Noshing and Moshing", the song that plays during the final montage is also the aired version's "You're Nobody 'Til Somebody Loves You".

 Was this review helpful to you?